Katipō: Habitat

-The red katipō is found south of approximately 39°15′ S (the western tip of Taranaki on the west coast, and just north of Waipatiki Beach in Hawke's Bay on the east coast).
-The black katipō is found north of approximately 38° S (Aotea Harbour, just north of Kawhia on the west coast, and Waipiro Bay and just south of the Bay of Plenty on the east coast).
-Both forms are found in the area in between these latitudes.

 Behaviour

 Diet

 The katipō typically catches wandering ground invertebrates such as beetles (e.g. Cecyropa modesta) or amphipods (e.g. Bellorchestia quoyana), but it may occasionally catch moths, flies, and other spiders.
 Katipō can catch insects much larger than themselves.
 These larger insects often become entangled in the web and in the ensuing struggle, the web's ground anchor line breaks.
 The silk's elasticity causes the prey to become suspended a few centimetres off the ground.
 The katipō then moves to the prey, turns so that the spinnerets are facing the insect and spins silk over it.
 Like most theridiids, the tarsi of the hind legs have a row of strong curved bristles which are arranged as a comb.
 The katipō uses these to scoop sticky silk from its spinnerets and throws it over the insect with a series of rapid movements.
 After the insect is firmly immobilised, the spider bites it several times, usually at the joints, before spinning more silk to strengthen the web, and then administering a last long bite which ultimately kills the insect.
 The spider then moves the prey up into the web until it is ready to eat.
 If food is readily available then it is common to see five or six insects hanging in the web waiting to be ingested.
 The male's hunting behaviour is similar to the female's, although may not be as vigorous due to its smaller size.